adr/madr/docs/index.md

 Large projects may accumulate hundreds of decision records over time, and finding them might be hard.
 MADR does not enforce any repository or directory organization structure.
-Some proposals from the community are pres
+Some proposals from the community are presented in the following.

 ### Usage of categories